 Three other Spanish players reached double-figures with Edgar Vicedo’s 17 points and Gillermo Hernangomez rounding a fine performance with 12 points and four rebounds.

-Turnovers (Spain 18, Canada 19) crippled the Canadian offense for most of the game, specially in first-half.
+Turnovers (Spain 18, Canada 19) crippled the Canadian offence for most of the game, especially in first-half.
 Canada got the better of the glass with 31-28 advantage.

 Canada will now face a must-win game against Croatia in the second game of Group A.